awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

    + `FI_EFA_USE_DEVICE_RDMA=1`—uses the device's RDMA functionality for one\-sided and two\-sided transfer\.
    + `NCCL_DEBUG=INFO`—enables detailed debugging output\.
 You can also specify `VERSION` to print only the NCCL version at the start of the test, or `WARN` to receive only error messages\.
    + `NCCL_ALGO=ring`—enables ring algorithm for collective operations\.
+   + `NCCL_PROTO=simple`—instructs NCCL to use a simple protocol for communication\.
+Currently, the EFA provider does not support LL protocols\.
+Enabling them could lead to data corruption\.

    For more information about the NCCL test arguments, see the [NCCL Tests README](https://github.com/NVIDIA/nccl-tests/blob/master/README.md) in the official nccl\-tests repository\.